spotify/android-auth/README.md

 [Authentication Guide](https://developer.spotify.com/technologies/spotify-android-sdk/android-sdk-authentication-guide/)
 and the [API reference](https://developer.spotify.com/android-sdk-docs/authentication) on the developer site.

-The following entries are merged into your manifest when you add the libary:
+The following entries are merged into your manifest when you add the library:

 ```xml
 <uses-permission android:name="android.permission.INTERNET"/>